-- 5.7 The priorities for the formulation of control measures, as well as the timetable for the development of proposals shall be determined by the Contracting Parties. - 5.8 Based on the decisions of the Contracting Parties, the Secretariat will coordinate the preparation of the assessment documents, the formulation of proposals for control measures, and the technical guidelines for the implementation of the adopted measures. - 5.9 Consultants and ad hoc meetings of experts may be used by the Secretariat for the preparation of the assessment documents, the proposals for control measures, and the quidelines for their implementation. - 5.10 The meetings of the MED POL National Coordinators shall review, and revise as necessary, the drafts of the assessment documents, the proposals for control measures and the guidelines for implementation of the measures, before they are submitted for the consideration of the Contracting Parties. - 5.11 The implementation of the adopted measures shall be the responsibility of the individual Contracting Parties19. - 5.12 Assistance shall be provided through the Secretariat to developing countries requesting training of their national experts, or advise (technical and legal) to their national institutions, in order to ensure timely and effective implementation of the adopted pollution control measures20.
+- 6.8 Based on the decisions of the Contracting Parties, the Secretariat will coordinate the preparation of the assessment documents, the formulation of proposals for action plans, programmes and measures, and the technical guidelines for their implementation. - 6.9 Consultants and ad hoc meetings of experts may be used by the Secretariat for the preparation of the assessment documents, the proposals for action plans, programmes and measures, and the guidelines for their implementation. - 6.10 The meetings of the MED POL National Coordinators shall review, and revise as necessary, the drafts of the assessment documents, the proposals for action plans, programmes and measures and the guidelines for their implementation, before they are submitted for the consideration of the Contracting Parties. - 6.11 The implementation of the adopted action plans, programmes and measures shall be the responsibility of the individual Contracting Parties19. - 6.12 Assistance shall be provided through the Secretariat to developing countries requesting training of their national experts, or technical and legal advice to their national institutions, in order to ensure timely and effective implementation of the adopted action plans, programmes and measures for the control of pollution20.